DCM-UPB/MCIntegratorPlusPlus/README.md

 # First steps

 You may want to read `doc/user_manual.pdf` to get a quick overview of the libraries functionality.
 However, it is not guaranteed to be perfectly up-to-date and accurate.
 Therefore, the best way to get your own code started is by studying the examples in `examples/`.
 See `examples/README.md` for further guidance.

+# Multi-threading: MPI

+This library supports multi-threaded MC integration with a distributed-memory paradigm, thanks to Message Passing interface (MPI).

+To be able to use this feature, just compile the library with a MPI implementation present on your system.
+The header `MPIMCI.hpp` provides convenient functions for using MCI++ with MPI.
+For example usage, look into example ex2.